 Because of the competitive nature of the insurance industry, there can be no assurance that we will continue to effectively compete with our industry rivals, or that competitive pressures will not have a material effect on our business, operating results or financial condition.
 This includes competition for producers such as exclusive agents and their licensed sales professionals.
-In the event we are unable to attract and retain these producers or they are unable to attract customers for our products, growth could be materially affected.
+In the event we are unable to attract and retain these producers, they are unable to attract and retain their licensed sales professionals, or they are unable to attract and retain customers for our products, growth and retention could be materially affected.
 Furthermore, certain competitors operate using a mutual insurance company structure and therefore may have dissimilar profitability and return targets.